prakumar74/my-website/README.md

-# My-Website
+# Starter Web Repo

-This is an awesome website.

-Updates made on master on Github before rebase.

- Repository Purpose

-This file is just a readme file.
+This repository is for showing how Git and Github work

 ## Purpose

-The purpose of this file is to provide examples on how to use Git and Github together.
+Sample website with plenty of files for demos